 Encouraging awareness about worker health and safety in this age of COVID-19 involves more than implementing a few measures, though.
 It entails cultivating an end-to-end safety culture throughout the organisation.

-At the crux of that culture should be powerful, risk and safety software – not manual processes and systems that leave most risks unidentified.
+At the crux of that culture should be powerful, risk and workplace safety software – not manual processes and systems that leave most risks unidentified.
 And on that note, we here at Noggin have some ideas on what features and functionality will help keep your employees safe in the age of COVID-19:

 - Controls and distributes up-to-date documents.
 The nuances of safety and risk management policy (both internal and external) generate tons of documentation.
 That documentation must be carefully tracked, so that new tasks, checklists, and corrective actions can be set against it.
 Providing the evidence of proactive health and safety management protocols requires safety management software that tracks and manages all safety information, including key documents, tasks, checklists, and corrective actions, in one single source of truth.

 - Ensures compliance, manages breaches easily.
 Maintaining a compliance posture with all relevant health and safety regulations is a key objective for any Safety team – now more so than ever.
-Effective safety management software can simplify those core compliance management duties, especially with functionality targeting compliance obligations, breaches, and plans – even employee health checks and drug/alcohol testing.
+Effective WHS management software can simplify those core compliance management duties, especially with functionality targeting compliance obligations, breaches, and plans – even employee health checks and drug/alcohol testing.
 Technology should furnish easy-to-access, best-practice, out-of-the-box compliance obligation and breach forms, as well as supplying risk compliance registers as a dashboard template.

 - Identifies and controls hazards.
 Workplace safety risk management is all about identifying, evaluating, and determining the safety risk an organization is exposed to – as that risk changes –and coming up with appropriate policies, processes, and procedures to control those identified hazards.
 To make the process manageable, safety software must help, providing functionality to make risk assessment, treatment, and reporting easier.
 Standard hazard workflows are vital; so too is technology that includes thousands (yes, thousands) of standard risks and controls.